Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 * [Azure.Identity](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/README.md)
 * The `Azure.*` package for the Azure service client you wish to add.

-For example, let's say I want to use Key Vault secrets and Storage, I could do the following:
+For example, let's say I want to use Key Vault secrets and Blob Storage, I could do the following:

 ```bash
 $> dotnet add package Microsoft.Extensions.Azure